 “You know, you can be indescribably frustrating.”

-“Only when I’m right, and you know it, but you don’t want to do it.”
+“Only when I’m right, and you know it, but you don’t want to admit it.”

 “By now, I would have thought you’d have learned I’m a pretty down-to-earth sort of guy,” I said, making the last-gasp effort to change her mind.